 The Mahoi/Fisher family continued to build on the work begun by Haumea by maintaining the cleared land and adding to the orchard and strawberry field.
 Eventually, the orchard included six to eight rows of trees with eight trees in each row.
 George Fisher is said to have acquired some of the fruit trees from William Naukana and John Palau, fellow Kanaka settlers from Portland Island.
 The family also established a large vegetable garden and kept sheep, chickens and cows.
 Food from the sea supplemented the family diet.
 Some items were sold at the market and added to the family income; these items included fish, seaweed and clams as well as strawberries and vegetables.
 By 1932, the amount of cleared land on the island had reached its peak.

 Russell Island remained in Kanaka hands until 1959 when it was sold to the Rohrers.
 Initially, the Rohrers stayed in the Mahoi house.
 However, around 1972, they began constructing a “summer home” on Russell.
 The intent was to use the summerhouse and, when they were away in the winter, they would have their caretakers live in the Mahoi house over the winter.
 This arrangement lasted until 1981.
 During this period, some work was done to the Mahoi house.
 For instance, in the late 1960s a new foundation was put on the house.

-In 2009, Gulf Islands National Park Reserve initiated a new volunteer host program at Russell Island in collaboration with the descendents of Maria Mahoi.
-Through a volunteer agreement with the park reserve, the Mahoi descendents share their family stories about life on Russell Island with visitors.
+In 2009, Gulf Islands National Park Reserve initiated a new volunteer host program at Russell Island in collaboration with the descendants of Maria Mahoi.
+Through a volunteer agreement with the park reserve, the Mahoi descendants share their family stories about life on Russell Island with visitors.
 Their personal connection to the island adds a particular authenticity to the interpretation of the island's history.
-The hosts are on site at the homestead location during the summer season in July and August and are available to the public in the afternoons and early evenings on most days.